Archive for the ‘Cultural Tattoos’ Category

 He was surprised to see that the natives were covered with tattoos in almost entire part of their bodies.
 Tattooing was called tatauing then, and tattoo was termed tatau in marquesan language.
 For purposes of becoming more acclimatized with their language, we’ll be using their words used in body art in this article.

 During those times, different cultures in the pacific island were already practicing tatauing, but the perfect forms of tataus were crafted by the Marquesan natives.
-The marquesan tattoo played a major role in the culture of Marquesas, and their tattoos were typically associated with aesthetic, political, social and economic aspects of their life.
+The

 Click here to continue reading